Welcome to the Little Acorns Page

 All children are entitled to free school milk until their fifth birthday.
 After this, if you would like your child to receive milk at snack time, you will need to either fill in a Free School Meals form or see Mrs. Rushton in the office to pay for it.

 We encourage our children to make healthy choices.
 The children will choose a variety of snacks e.g. tomatoes, apples, tangerines, bananas, carrots.
-The children can also access water from the water fountain.
+The children can also access water throughout the day.

-The doors open for the children in Little Acorns at 8.45am.
-The school day ends at 3.30pm.
-Please wait in the Outside Zone until a member of staff opens the Holly Zone door.
-Your child will not leave the classroom until we see you.
+We are currently operating a staggered start and finish to the school day.
+You will be given specific times to drop off and collect your child.
+Your child will be greeted by a member of our Little Acorns Team at the start of the day and they will also ensure that your child does not leave until we see you.
 Please be patient with us as we try to match you up, especially at the beginning of term.
 Remember to let us know if anyone else is collecting your child and supply us with a password if necessary.

 If your child needs prescribed medicine during the school day please go to the office.

 Inhalers must be kept in school and labelled with your child's name.
 A form must be completed in order for staff to administer medicine or inhalers.

 Book bags need to be in school every day.
 They can be bought at the school office.
 Please make sure your child’s home reader goes to and from school every day in the book bag.

 All children have a book bag that they bring to school each day.

 We provide weekly newsletters every Friday.
 We will also use Google Classroom and emails to communicate with parents/carers and support your child’s learning.